hacker1024/ctroller/README.md

   -h  --help                   print this help text
-  -p  --port=<num>             listen on port 'num' (defaults to 15708) -u  --uinput-device=<path>   uinput character device (defaults to /dev/uinput)
+  -p  --port=<num>             listen on port 'num' (defaults to 15708) -u  --uinput-device=<path>   uinput character device (defaults to /dev/uinput) -k  --keymap                 use a keymap file (if not set, ctroller will use the default keymap)
 ```

 Then launch the *ctroller.3dsx* or *ctroller.cia* application on your 3DS using a homebrew